Introduction

 What a useful weekly update template for work should include

-A practical weekly update template for work is usually built from a compact set of sections: week or date range, short summary, progress or completed work, changes or decisions, blockers or risks, and next priorities.
+A practical weekly update template for work is usually built from a compact set of sections:

 Some teams may also want an asks section, links, or owner notes.
 But the core structure should stay light.